paulmillr/micro-eth-signer/README.md

 # micro-eth-signer

-Small tool for Ethereum transactions, addresses and smart contracts.
+Minimal library for Ethereum transactions, addresses and smart contracts.

 - 🔓 Secure: minimum deps, audited [noble](https://paulmillr.com/noble/) cryptography
 - 🔻 Tree-shaking-friendly: use only what's necessary, other code won't be included